-An engagement in Adwords occurs when a customer takes actions on ads.
+An engagement in Adwords occurs when a customer takes action on ads.
 For various ad types, Google has different engagements.

-- Lightbox ads: An engagement for lightbox ads is when a user expands the ads.
+- Lightbox ads: An engagement for lightbox ads is when users expand the ads.

-- Video ads: For video ads, Google records engagements when users click on a teaser or when they expand a card.
+- Video ads: For video ads, Google records engagements when users click on a teaser or expand a card.

 - Video app promotion ads: Google counts an engagement for a promotion ad when a user watches the video for 10 seconds or the entire video if it is shorter than 10 seconds or if they click on the video.

 - Showcase shopping ads: For showcase shopping ads, users need to expand the ads and spend at least 10 seconds or click on the ads for Google to count the interaction as an engagement in AdWords.